KWenn/file-explorer/tree-project-master/README.md

 ## Requirements

 ### Application
-* You will create a new file `index.html` that renders an interactive file explorer shown in `mockup.png`
-* You will use the data from `data.json` to render the actual folders & files.
-* You may make the data in `data.json` a global variable in your scripts (ie, so that you won't need to make an AJAX request to retrieve it)
-* Provided code should be runnable by simply opening up `index.html`.
-No server should be needed.
-* Lay good groundwork and infrastructure for adding more advanced features.
+x * You will create a new file `index.html` that renders an interactive file explorer shown in `mockup.png` x * You will use the data from `data.json` to render the actual folders & files. x * You may make the data in `data.json` a global variable in your scripts (ie, so that you won't need to make an AJAX request to retrieve it) x * Provided code should be runnable by simply opening up `index.html`.
+No server should be needed. x * Lay good groundwork and infrastructure for adding more advanced features.
 See below for more details.

 #### Appearance
-* What you build should look like a modal but doesn't need to function like one. i.e. opening/closing and dragging it around are not necessary
-* Visually has the same colors, alignment, sizing, and shading as `mockup.png`
-* Make private folders have the red icon appearance.
+x * What you build should look like a modal but doesn't need to function like one. i.e. opening/closing and dragging it around are not necessary x * Visually has the same colors, alignment, sizing, and shading as `mockup.png` x * Make private folders have the red icon appearance.

 ### Minimum Features
-* Folders should be able to expand or collapse by clicking anywhere on the row (not just the icon or label itself)
-* Folders and files should have a basic selection and hover appearance (such as highlighting the row blue).
+* Folders should be able to expand or collapse by clicking anywhere on the row (not just the icon or label itself) x* Folders and files should have a basic selection and hover appearance (such as highlighting the row blue).
-* Folders and files are selected/deselected by clicking anywhere on the row.
-* Text should truncate with ellipsis if too wide
+* Folders and files are selected/deselected by clicking anywhere on the row. x * Text should truncate with ellipsis if too wide

 ### Advanced Features (Not Required!)
 Below are advanced features you do NOT need to implement, but **need to plan for**.
 In later interviews,